 Hattiesburg is the setting for the University of Southern Mississippi, commonly referred to as Southern Miss.
 Whether you are in Hattiesburg, MS for a football game or to visit a friend or family member or simply passing through, you should take some time to explore the campus.

 The campus spans 300 acres in the heart of Hattiesburg and houses the sixth-oldest acceptance-based Honors College in the nation.

-Golden Eagle fans and alumni know how beautiful the campus is from “The Dome” to the All American Rose Garden.
+Golden Eagle fans and alumni know how beautiful the campus is from “The Dome” to the Southern Miss Rose Garden.

 One amazing fact about the university is that in 1995, Oseola McCarty donated $150,000 to the university.
 While on the surface that may seem nice, what is astounding is the benefactor.